ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```
 <!-- .element: data-notrim -->

-And that is through a programming construct called the builder pattern, which stores and create this state.
+And that is through a programming construct called the builder pattern, which stores and creates this state.

 ---
 ```java